lm3nitro/Projects/Network Traffic Analysis/TCP/Identifing TCP SYN Scans.md

 ![Pasted image 20240325122547](https://github.com/lm3nitro/Projects/assets/55665256/0454d367-56d4-49c1-bd12-5f51240e92fa)

 ## Scenario 2: TCP ACK Scan

+A TCP ACK scan is a network scanning technique used primarily to determine the state of a firewall or packet filtering device.
+Unlike other scans, the ACK scan doesn't check whether ports are open but instead checks whether packets are filtered (blocked) or unfiltered (allowed through) by firewalls or other security mechanisms.

 In the following pcap, we see the host 192.168.10.5 sending a large amount of ACK packets to our host 192.168.10.1.
 These packets have some unusual traffic as they are all originating from the same source port and going to the same IP address but in different ports.
 We can also see the the sequence number remains the same throughout all of the packets.